atelierspierrot/gentleface-sprites/README.md

 Then you can start writing some Gentleface icons spans using the framework explained below.

+A demonstration page is available in the global package (that requires a PHP server) in `demo/` ; it shows in particular the list of available icons and their names.

 ### CSS Framework

 The package defines some **CSS sprites** classes to render some icons easily and with least of work.